moneyphp/money/doc/features/currency-conversion.rst

 To convert a Money instance from one Currency to another, you need the Converter.
 This class depends on Currencies and Exchange.
-Exchange returns a `CurrencyPair`, which is the combination of the base currency, counter currency and the conversion ratio.
+Exchange returns a `CurrencyPair`, which is the combination of the base currency and a Money instance indicating the counter currency and conversion ratio.

 Fixed Exchange